MITLibraries/carbon/README.rst

 carbon
 ======

-Carbon is a tool for loading people into Symplectic Elements.
+Carbon is a tool for generating a feed of people that can be loaded into Symplectic Elements.

 Usage